rita-barbosa/LAPR5-2425/docs/sprint-3/1220841/us-7.2.1/readme.md

       - [Physical View](#physical-view)
 <!-- TOC -->

 ## 1. Context

-This is the first time this user story is being done.
+This is the first time this user story is being developed.

 ## 2. Requirements